Kosmosaik/ProgressCrawl/docs/ROADMAP.md

 - This file is the ONLY roadmap for ProgressCrawl.
 - It merges all roadmap/ideas/fixes into a dependency-ordered plan to avoid rebuilds.
 - Versions are assigned at release time (CHANGELOG), not planned in advance.
+- Survival-first design: combat is layered on top of survival foundations.

 **How to use this roadmap**
 - Work from Milestone M0 upward.